IBM/aspera-cli/docs/README.erb.md

 ```

 A good practice is to not manually edit the configuration file and use modification commands instead.
-If necessary, the configuration file can opened in a text editor with:
+If necessary, the configuration file can be opened in a text editor with:

 ```bash
 <%=cmd%> config open